mgharvey/mgharvey.github.io/softwaredata.md

 * Detecting missing taxa in alignments (in a directory with many alignments) and adding in missing data for those taxa.

 * Splitting hapolotypes with ambiguity codes at heterozygous sites into diplotypes.

+# <a href="https://github.com/mgharvey/misc_R" target="_blank">misc_R</a>

+Miscellaneous R code, mostly for analyzing and visualizing data, including scripts for:

+* Visualizing rough distributions of gene trees in "cloudograms"

 ## Data